juliaguida/oystercard/pills/node2.md

 ##Version 4 - Let's consume that API dynamically with Ajax

 We can get data from the real Github API, or our own simulation, by opening a browser window and sending a request.
 But what if we want to load that information dynamically into a web page without a page refresh?
 One possibility is an Asynchronous JavaScript and XML (AJAX) request.
 Follow the [Ajax Introduction](https://github.com/makersacademy/course/blob/master/node/ajax_introduction.md) to learn more.
-Then make sure you complete [Ajax with Extra JQuery](https://github.com/makersacademy/course/blob/master/node/ajax_with_extra_jquery.md) and if you want more JQuery magic then check out [Ajax JQuery Spinners](https://github.com/makersacademy/course/blob/master/node/ajax_jquery_spinners.md).
+Then make sure you complete [Ajax with Extra jQuery](https://github.com/makersacademy/course/blob/master/node/ajax_with_extra_jquery.md) and if you want more jQuery magic then check out [Ajax jQuery Spinners](https://github.com/makersacademy/course/blob/master/node/ajax_jquery_spinners.md).

 Resources:
 --------